takepayments Review: The Best Payment Solution for UK Businesses?

 Tatiana Lebreton Staff Writer

-• Pay by link: takepayments’ pay-by-link service is a way to send electronic invoices to customers via an email link.
-Customers just need to click on the link, and will be taken to a secure payment page.
-The pay-by-link gateway accepts all major cards, as well as Apple Pay and Google Pay.
+• Pay by link: takepayments’ pay-by-link service lets you send electronic invoices to customers via an email link, and accepts all major cards, as well as Apple Pay and Google Pay.
+Customers just need to click on the link and will be taken to a secure payment page.

 • Payment app: takepayments offers a payment app called beepaidGo, from which you can create invoices, and send them to the customer via text or email.
 They’ll receive a payment link to a secure payment page.